-Fort Edmonton Park is the largest living history museum in Canada.
+Fort Edmonton Park is the largest living history museum in Canada and visiting is one of the best things to do in Edmonton with the family.
 Take a trip back in time to experience life in the first enduring European outpost in Alberta.
 Set within a beautiful, wooded landscape, you can discover many historical structures refurbished to their former glory.

 There are four sections, each representative of a different era in Edmonton’s past.
 Travel to the years 1846, 1885, 1905, and 1920.
 Compare, contrast, and get carried away in one of the many traditional modes of transportation available, such as a horse-drawn carriage, street-car, steamer train, or antique automobile.